YilingQiao/diffarticulated/README.md

 </div>

 ## Enhance RL with differentiable physics
-We place the RL code in another seperate repo.
-To run the
+We place the RL code in another seperate [repo](https://github.com/YilingQiao/diffarti_mbpo).
 1. Clone the submodule for RL.
 ```bash
 git submodule init